Dark Photons in the Early Universe: From Thermal Production to Cosmological Constraints: The medium effect

 Although the photon and dark photon are in a diagonal basis after their kinetic terms are canonically diagonalized in vacuum {[}i.e., the step from Eq.~\eqref{eq:FF} to Eq.~\eqref{eq:J-A-A}{]}, the medium effect reintroduces an effective mixing between them.
 Consequently, when photons propagate from vacuum to medium, or through medium with varying density, photon-dark photon oscillation can occur.
 This is analogous to neutrino oscillations affected by the matter effect~\cite{Wolfenstein:1977ue,Mikheev:1986gs,Mikheev:1986wj}, or to photon-axion conversion (or oscillation) in magnetic fields---see, e.g., \cite{Wu:2024fsf}.

-The oscillation length of $\gamma\leftrightarrow\gamma'$ is of the order $\omega/\Delta m^{2}$ where $\Delta m^{2}$ denotes the mass squared difference between the two particles.
+The oscillation length of $\gamma\leftrightarrow\gamma'$ is of the order $\omega/\Delta m^{2}$ where $\Delta m^{2}$ denotes the mass squared difference between the two particles in medium\footnote{Note that in medium, this difference can significantly deviate from $m_{\gamma'}^{2}$.
+In particular, if it is near the resonance, it becomes suppressed by $\varepsilon$---see discussions below Eq.~\eqref{eq:-64}. }.
 This length is to be compared with the mean free path of $\gamma$, given by $1/\Gamma_{\gamma}^{{\rm loss}}\sim1/\Gamma_{\gamma}$.
-If the oscillation length is larger than $1/\Gamma_{\gamma}$, the photon is likely to be absorbed by the medium before it oscillates to $\gamma'$.
-By requiring $\omega/\Delta m^{2}\ll1/\Gamma_{\gamma}$, corresponding to $\Gamma_{\gamma}\omega\ll\Delta m^{2}$, one can use photon-dark photon oscillation to compute the production of $\gamma'$.
+In the weak-damping regime ($\omega/\Delta m^{2}\ll1/\Gamma_{\gamma}$), the validity of oscillation is obvious, as a quantum superposition state of $\gamma$ and $\gamma'$ has sufficient space to oscillate before it is absorbed by the medium.
+In the strong-damping regime ($\omega/\Delta m^{2}\gg1/\Gamma_{\gamma}$) which is also referred to as the quantum Zeno regime in Ref.~\cite{Redondo:2013lna}, the oscillation formalism can still be used to describe the production of $\gamma'$ because frequent scattering in this case plays the role of frequent measurements in the quantum Zeno effect.
+In this subsection we will show that indeed the resonant production given by Eq.~\eqref{eq:-17} can be reproduced in the oscillation formalism assuming constant medium.
 A full treatment of photon-dark photon oscillation in the expanding universe, where the medium varies with time (one can also regard it as variation along the propagation path), is rather involved and not necessary here, since within its validity range it is equivalent to the calculation presented above.
 Below we demonstrate some illuminating features in the oscillation framework that may deepen our understanding of the dark-photon production in thermal medium.